hdShang/arxiv-daily/docs/cs-CV/2025-10-25/papers/251022129v1-egoemotion-egocentric-vision-and-physiological-signals-for-emotion-a.md

 ---
 layout: default
-title: egoEMOTION: Egocentric Vision and Physiological Signals for Emotion and Personality Recognition in Real-World Tasks
+title: "egoEMOTION: Egocentric Vision and Physiological Signals for Emotion and Personality Recognition in Real-World Tasks"
 ---

 # egoEMOTION: Egocentric Vision and Physiological Signals for Emotion and Personality Recognition in Real-World Tasks